OrenBochman/jekyll-blog/_posts/2017-01-13-My-Data-Science-Portfolio.md

 ## Up and running with *Jekyll*

 Jekyll is perhaps the favourite platform in R and data science world.
-Some advatages are support for
+Some advatages are support for:

 * htmlwidgets
 * Rmakdown + knitr
 * numerous plugins